brgibson/blog-prototype/_posts/2015-06-01-buying-a-car-is-as-easy-as-a-conversation-at-edmunds.md

 featured-summary:
     <p>We released a new feature called “Text a Dealer” which allows the customer to start a conversation with the dealer through text messaging.</p>

 summary:  We released a new feature called “Text a Dealer” which allows the customer to start a conversation with the dealer through text messaging.
 On the surface, the idea seems to already exist.
-Anyone can send a text message as long as you have a number.
-But consider the process to get that phone number.
-You have to drive to a dealership, find a salesperson, talk about the cars you are considering, and then finally get their number.
-All of this takes time and effort just to start a text conversation.
+Anyone can send a text

 ---